Dev-Abdelrazek/hello-chat/README.md

 - User can make Private, group chat and Video call
 - User can signin with google or any valid email
 - User can find his friends by their email
-- User can Add and Delete his friends
+- User can Add and Delete their friends
-- User can see his online friends
+- User can see their online friends
 - User can get realtime notifications
 - User can see all last messages and more other features ...